GreenmaskIO/greenmask/README.md

 # Features

+* **Deterministic transformers** — deterministic approach to data transformation based on the hash functions.
+This ensures that the same input data will always produce the same output data.
+Almost each transformer supports either `random` or `hash` engine making it universal for any use case.
+* **Dynamic parameters** — almost each transformer supports dynamic parameters, allowing to parametrize the transformer dynamically from the table column value.
+This is helpful for resolving the functional dependencies between columns and satisfying the constraints.
 * **Cross-platform** - Can be easily built and executed on any platform, thanks to its Go-based architecture, which eliminates platform dependencies.
 * **Database type safe** - Ensures data integrity by validating data and utilizing the database driver for